Events Management BA (Hons)

 very approachable, and they want the best for your academic journey.
 The experience has equipped me for the future and I feel like I can take on any task that comes my way.

-Chloe Macrae studied on the BA (Hons) Events Management at our Inverness College UHI campus.
+Chloe Macrae studied on the BA (Hons) Events Management at our UHI Inverness campus.

 The university's resources such as the virtual learning environment (VLE) mean I can complete the degree much faster than with the Open University, allowing me to get back into employment quicker.
 It was the natural progression from the HNC Administration and Information Technology course I completed and my hospitality background.

-Haley Kirby is studying in her second year of the BA (Hons) Event Management at our Moray College UHI campus.
+Haley Kirby is studying in her second year of the BA (Hons) Event Management at our UHI Moray campus.

 Apply for Events Management BA (Hons)